cudosoopensci/beautiful-jekyll/aboutus.md

 ---
 layout: page
 title: About us
-subtitle: Learn about how we're trying to drive Open Science forward
+subtitle: An introduction to CUDOS
 ---

 ## What is CUDOS about?